Doctor in Education, Leadership for Educational Justice (Ed.D.)

 Earn a Doctorate in Leadership for Educational Justice

-The Doctor in Education, Leadership for Educational Justice (Ed.D) program prepares compassionate, highly skilled leaders that are positioned to face educational equity challenges head-on and become advocates for the under-served.
+The Ed.D. in Leadership for Educational Justice program prepares compassionate, highly skilled leaders that are positioned to face educational equity challenges head-on and become advocates for the under-served.

 Five concentration options allow you to tailor the degree to achieve your individual goals and establish a career focused on promoting equity and justice across educational systems.